 3. Potential for Long-Term Partnerships

 Odds are, this isn’t the only time you’ll need a business loan.
-Some industries are naturally prone to occasional dips in revenue, while others must continuously expand in order to survive.
-If this sounds like you, it would be a good idea to choose a business lender that is known for approving multiple rounds of funding and prioritizing long-term partnerships.
+Some industries are naturally prone to occasional dips in revenue, while others must continuously expand to survive.
+If this sounds like you, it would be a good idea to choose a business lender known for approving multiple rounds of funding and prioritizing long-term partnerships.
 As long as you repay the first loan without trouble, you will likely have no problem obtaining additional rounds of funding.
-These days, it is completely normal to take out five or six loans from the same online lender in just a few years.
+These days, it is entirely normal to take out five or six loans from the same online lender in just a few years.

 4. Hidden Differences Between the Same Product

-What are the Signs of a Malicious Business Lender?
+What Are the Signs of a Malicious Business Lender?